Why did I want to learn to be a magician?

-I know for a fact, that at some point you have heard of the magician’s story about how they started learning from a young age, usually at an uncharacteristically young age like three years old, because their grandfather taught showed them a bit of magic, and then they were hooked.
+I know for a fact that at some point you have heard a version of a magician’s story; the one about how they started learning from a young age, usually at an absurdly young age like three years old, because their grandfather showed them a bit of magic, and then they were hooked.
 I think it was David Copperfield who first told a story of this version, and magicians have been re-telling their version of the same series of events for years.

 I had all but resigned myself to always being a spectator of magic.

 So, I began trawling the internet to find out how it was done.
-I found an instructional video explaining how to make the cards, how to handle them, the patter as well as all the bits and pieces that would go into the effect.
-I settled in and began practicing relentlessly.
+I found an instructional video explaining how to make the cards, how to handle them, the patter as well, as well as all the bits and pieces that would go into performing.
+I settled in and began practising relentlessly.

-Soon I was practicing with a deck of cards on the bus, train and even during lectures.
-Any chance I could, I was practicing my cuts, shuffles and flourishes.
+Soon I was practising with a deck of cards on the bus, train and even during lectures.
+Any chance I could, I was practising my cuts, shuffles and flourishes.
 I spent a lot of my days playing 52 pick-up.
-Before long I was looking at buying props and magic books from the local magic store in Sydney, https://heyprestomagic.com/.
+Before long, I was looking at buying props and magic books from the local magic store in Sydney, https://heyprestomagic.com/.

 I got a hat to go with a suit and began panic buying magic tricks to flesh out my repertoire.
 With each passing week, I refined my act further and further.
-Adding in effects that I thought would work and removing those that didn’t.
+I was adding in effects that I thought would work and removing those that didn’t.

 And so began my journey as a professional magician.

 There are still a few interesting twists and turns around the corner (at least to me!), but I’ve rambled on for far too long as it is!
-Previous Blog Next Post
+Previous Post Next Post